OXID-eSales/developer_documentation/development/modules_components_themes/module/installation_setup/setup.rst

 .. note::

-    <module-id> is a module, which should be activated, ID.
-It can be found in module `metadata.php` file.
+    <module-id> is the ID of the module which should be activated, .
+It can be found in the module's `metadata.php` file.

 **3. Activate all configured modules at once:**